-A long-term study of mitochondrial genome wide variants was performed using a Next Generation Sequencing (NGS) based platform; long-range PCR was used to specifically amplify and enrich mitochondrial DNA, followed by NGS.
-NGS data was processed using bioinformatic pipelines to call single nucleotide variants (SNV) and large deletions throughout the mitochondrial genome.
+A long-term study of mitochondrial genome wide variants was performed using a Next Generation Sequencing (NGS) based platform.
+Long-range PCR is used to specifically amplify and enrich mitochondrial DNA, followed by NGS.
+NGS data are processed using bioinformatic pipelines to call single nucleotide variants (SNV) and large deletions throughout the mitochondrial genome.
 SNVs and small indel variants can be confidently called at heteroplasmic levels as low as 1.5%.
 Copy number variations (CNVs) can be identified simultaneously using NGS read depth analysis.
 MLPA was used to confirm the large deletion and estimate the fraction of deficient mtDNA.
+We retrospectively analyzed the findings of large deletions from cases.